haze/zelda/README.md

         try stdout.writeAll("Failed to receive body from ipify\n");
 }
 ```

-#### Things to think about
-- [ ] Should we aim to reuse Clients?
-What cruft could we reduce by reusing clients?
-Should we establish a connection pool for oneshots?

 Of course, if this library is missing anything, feel free to open a Pull Request or issue 😊